Netherlands national football team: Beginnings: 1905–1969

 The Netherlands played their first international match in Antwerp against Belgium on 30 April 1905, with the players selected by a five-member commission from the Dutch Football Association.
-After 90 minutes, the score was 1–1.
-As the match was for the Coupe van den Abeele, it went into extra-time, during which Eddy de Neve scored three times, making the score 4–1 for the Netherlands.
-Some historians attribute one of the goals scored to Willem Hesselink.
+After 90 minutes, the score was tied at 1–1.
+Since the match was for the Coupe van den Abeele, it went into extra time, during which Eddy de Neve scored three times, making the score 4–1 for the Netherlands.
+Some historians, however, attribute one of the goals scored to Willem Hesselink.

-In 1908, the Netherlands competed in their first official tournament appearance at the Summer Olympic in London.
+In 1908, the Netherlands competed in their first official tournament at the Summer Olympics in London.
 They received a bronze medal after losing to Great Britain in the semi-finals, before defeating Sweden in the bronze medal match 2–0.
 At the Olympic Games in 1912 and 1920, the Netherlands finished with the bronze medal as they lost to Denmark and Belgium in the respective tournament.

-The Netherlands reached the semi-finals at the 1924 Summer Olympic in Paris after winning against Romania and Ireland.
-In the semi-finals, they gave up a one-goal lead, scored by Kees Pijl, to lose 2–1 versus Uruguay and were relegated to the third place playoff for the fourth time, losing to Sweden in a replay.
+The Netherlands reached the semi-finals at the 1924 Summer Olympics in Paris after winning against Romania and Ireland.
+In the semi-finals, they gave up a one-goal lead, scored by Kees Pijl, and lost 2–1 against Uruguay, ending up in the third place play-off for the fourth time, losing to Sweden in a replay.

-After being eliminated in the first round at the 1928 Summer Olympic on home turf, they skipped the first World Cup in 1930 due to the cost of travel from Europe to South America.
+After being eliminated in the first round at the 1928 Summer Olympics on home turf, they skipped the first World Cup in 1930 due to the cost of travel from Europe to South America.
 The team made their first appearance at a FIFA World Cup in 1934 where they took on Switzerland.
 Kick Smit was the first goalscorer for the Netherlands in a World Cup.
 The team was eliminated in the opening round by Switzerland 3–2.
 A second appearance at the 1938 World Cup resulted in a first-round elimination against Czechoslovakia.

-After the Second World War, the Netherlands qualified for only two international tournament before the 1970s: the 1948 Summer Olympic in Great Britain and the 1952 Summer Olympic in Finland.
-They suffered early elimination, losing to the hosts in 1948 and Brazil in 1952.
+After the Second World War, the Netherlands qualified for only two international tournaments before the 1970s: the 1948 Summer Olympics in Great Britain and the 1952 Summer Olympics in Finland.
+They suffered early elimination, losing to the hosts in 1948 and to Brazil in 1952.